CatTanker/cnc_map_tool_guide/docs/linux.md

 WINEPREFIX="/home/YOUR_USERNAME_GOES_HERE/.local/share/wineprefixes/cncnet_4_X_ddraw" winetricks
 ```
 Run this inside the terminal and a basic GUI will open up.
 Select "Select Default Wineprefix", and at the top of the GUI it should have a path that matches the WINEPREFIX= line.
 Scroll down to find the "Run Arbitary Excutable" option.
+Select it and click ok, then navigate to your client's clientogl.exe excutable inside the resources folder, run it and it should open fine.

+#### User Interface Only
-Select it and click ok, then navigate to your client's clientogl.exe excutable, run it and it should open fine.
+In some installs you may be able to search for a `winetricks` application from your system's menu.
+From here you a GUI called `Winetricks - choose a wineprefix` will appear.
+Scrtoll down the list until you find the wineprefix you just made, `cncnet_4_X_ddraw`, and select ok.
+Scroll down to find the "Run Arbitary Excutable" option.
+Select it and click ok, then navigate to your client's clientogl.exe excutable inside the resources folder, run it and it should open fine.

 ### Dotnet 7+ Client: Native
 #### Running it natively

-First of all, make sure you have the [dotnet runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), either from microsoft directly or downloaded through your [Distribution](https://wiki.archlinux.org/title/.NET#Installation)
+First of all, make sure you have the [dotnet runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), either from microsoft directly or downloaded through your [Distribution](https://wiki.archlinux.org/title/.NET#Installation).
 The Dotnet7 Client should be able to run natively with linux, only using wine for running the game itself.
-Most mods using dotnet 7 should provide a .sh script alongside the main exe, which should run the client if run through your command line. if it exists, you should be able to run it with bash if your file explorer allows it, or you can simply open up that folder in terminal and type `bash scriptname.sh`
+Most mods using dotnet 7 should provide a .sh script alongside the main exe, which should run the client if run through your command line. if it exists, you should be able to run it with bash if your file explorer allows it, or you can simply open up that folder in terminal and type `bash scriptname.sh`.
 If it does not exist, use this:
 ```
 #!/bin/sh